kenwdelong/aws-deploy/README.md

 Currently (Aug 2014) this is very much under construction (only a few days old) and there's a lot of hard-coded stuff that still needs to be fixed.

+# Deprecated
+When I started this, I didn't know about Cloudformation templates or Ansible's AWS modules.
+This was just an attempt to do something just like that.
+I think if/when I have to do this for real, I'll use Ansible's templates.

 ### Bugs
 The knife command that creates the ec2 servers, registers them with your Chef server, and uploads and runs chef-client is not working at the moment.
 The command is working from the command line, but not when I run